 With safety and efficiency being top priorities of the Department, the Town Police Department enforces a winter parking ban effective from November 1st through April 30th of each year.
 This ban prohibits parking in or on the Town roads and rights-of-way.
 The purpose of this winter parking ban is to allow winter maintenance crews unobstructed snow removal and ice control routes.
 The parking ban is designed to enhance safety and to maintain the effectiveness of the department’s efforts.

 During the winter months, the Department of Public Works will monitor the weather and street conditions daily.
 Storm conditions will vary due to temperature, wind, snow moisture content and snowfall amounts.
 As storm conditions vary, so will the response of the Public Works Department to changing conditions.
 Snow accumulations on the roadways of 4 inches or greater are plowed from the roadway.
 Smaller events that produce less than 4 inches of accumulation may or may not be plowed based on conditions.
 The decision to plow or not is placed in the hands of Public Works supervision.
-When making a determination to plow or not to plow, Public Works supervision will make a professional judgment based on road conditions, traffic volume, temperatures and forecasts.
+When determining whether to plow or not to plow, Public Works supervision will make a professional judgment based on road conditions, traffic volume, temperatures and forecasts.

 Staffing: The Public Works Department is led by the Public Works Director and Street Maintenance Manager who oversees three Street Maintenance Supervisors and three Senior Street Maintenance Workers.
-Street Maintenance Supervisors in conjunction with Senior Street Maintenance Workers oversee 11 regular full time equipment operators along with 18 winter seasonal equipment operators.
-Winter snow removal operation crews are broken down into three work groups: Day Plow operations, Night Plow operations and Sand Truck operations.
-Each work group is led by a Supervisor.
+Street Maintenance Supervisors in conjunction with Senior Street Maintenance Workers oversee 11 regular full-time equipment operators along with 18 winter seasonal equipment operators.
+Winter snow removal operation crews are broken down into three workgroups: Day Plow operations, Night Plow operations, and Sand Truck operations.
+Each workgroup is led by a Supervisor.
 Shifts are staggered to accommodate a 7 day a week, 24 hour per day coverage.
 During non-storm periods, crews maintain their winter schedules and provide maintenance to the roadways and their supporting infrastructure.
 Road maintenance options are limited during the winter months due to ambient temperatures needed for many maintenance functions.
 However, road crews are kept productive performing a variety of facility and equipment maintenance duties.
 All department personnel are available for snow and ice control operations as conditions warrant.
 The Town may utilize contract services to assist with the snow removal operations as necessary.